Key supplements for neuropathy including B vitamins, alpha-lipoic acid, and omega-3s.

 Although most studies have been conducted on animals, a recent human study demonstrated significant reductions in neuropathy-related pain, suggesting that NAC may be beneficial for managing symptoms.

-5. Curcumin: Nature’s Anti-Inflammatory Agent
+Curcumin: Nature's Anti-Inflammatory

 Curcumin, the active compound in turmeric, is renowned for its anti-inflammatory and antioxidant properties.
 It's a natural remedy for reducing pain and promoting nerve health.